Integrable models and $K$-theoretic pushforward of Grothendieck classes: Introduction

-whose details of the notations will be explained later, resembles the $K$-theoretic pushforward \eqref{KGysin}.
-This type of commutation relation is one of the commutation relations derived essentially by Shigechi and Uchiyama \cite{ShigechiUchiyama} when they investigated the integrable boson model \cite{Bogo}.
+whose details of the notations will be explained later, resembles the right hand side of the $K$-theoretic pushforward formula \eqref{KGysin}.
+This type of commutation relation is one of the commutation relations derived essentially by Shigechi and Uchiyama \cite{ShigechiUchiyama} when they investigated the integrable boson model \cite{Bogo}, and also holds for an integrable five vertex model used in this paper.
 One can observe that the the expressions in the right hand side of \eqref{KGysin} and \eqref{SUcommutation} resemble.
 However, in \eqref{SUcommutation}, what appears are the so-called $B$-operators and $D$-operators which are noncommutative objects.
 Noncommutative objects do not appear in the $K$-theoretic pushforward formula \eqref{KGysin}.
 To go from the noncommutative world to the commutative world, we consider partition functions of an integrable five-vertex model, which are fundamental objects in statistical physics.
 We introduce two classes of partition functions which can be regarded as some Grothendieck classes of the Grassmann bundle $\mathrm{Gr}_k(\mathcal{A})$ and a nonsingular variety $X$.
-Using the Shigechi-Uchiyama commutation relation, we show that they are directly connected by the $K$-theoretic pushforward $\pi_*$.
+Using the Shigechi-Uchiyama commutation relation \eqref{SUcommutation}, we show that they are directly connected by the $K$-theoretic pushforward $\pi_*$.
 We also show that the partition functions introduced in this paper can be explicitly described using the skew Grothendieck polynomials, i.e., we show that two polynomials described by the skew Grothendieck polynomials are connected by the $K$-theoretic pushforward.
 It is also shown that special cases of the formula which correspond to the nonskew version are also special cases of the formulas derived by Buch \cite{Buch1}.
+We also present an identity for the skew Grothendieck polynomials by taking matrix elements of the commutation relation \eqref{SUcommutation}, which can be regarded as a skew extension of the identity for the Grothendieck polynomials by Guo and Sun \cite{GS}, which is an extension of an identity for the Schur polynomials by Feh\'er, N\'emethi and Rim\'anyi \cite{FNR}.
+By combining the pushforward formula with another approach, we also get an integration formula for the Grothendieck polynomials.
+It would be interesting to investigate other kinds of maps which appear in algebraic geometry from the point of view of quantum integrability by observing similarities between formulas appearing in both areas.